 6. Illegal activities such as illegal bribes

-Businesses use deductible business expenses as a way to lower their tax liability, and rightfully so.
+Managing business expenses and using knowing which is deductible is a way to lower your tax liability, and rightfully so.
 Personal and business expenses are used quite the same way on tax returns despite using different forms and changed regulations.
 However, in both cases, some expenses fall into certain categories the IRS deems nondeductible and cannot be used as part of the itemized deductions the business hopes to disclose.

 For businesses, these nondeductible expenses will be included in Schedule K-1 attached to the 1120 Form.
 Some examples of these business expenses include political lobbying, governmental fines and penalties, any personal expenses, political contributions, meals or entertainment outside of business travel, illegal activity, daily commuting, and gifting over $25.

 Businesses hope to deduct expenses for various expenses related to the business to offset the amount of taxes owed to the government.
 Hence why a personal expense or commuting expenses do not fall into the category of deductible expenses.
 A personal expense does not have any impact on business activities and cannot get treated as such.

 For situations that require further clarification, it’s best to reach out to a tax professional, as there will be grey areas.
 In many situations, however, these expenses will not lower the company’s tax liability, even if they are included on Schedule K-1.
 The key is to ensure a thorough paper trail, allowing deductible expenses to work for the company, even if some of the expenses incurred throughout the year are considered non-deductible.

 Agata Kaczmarek has held a passion for writing since early childhood.
 A professional writer for many years, Agata specializes in writing articles and blogs focused on finance as someone who holds a Masters Degree in Accounting and Finance.